 Galactosemia: Babies born with this inborn error of metabolism lack the enzyme that converts galactose (one of two sugars found in lactose) into glucose, a sugar the body is able to use.
 As a result, milk (including breast milk) and other dairy products must be eliminated from the diet.
 Otherwise, galactose can build up in the system and damage the body's cells and organs, leading to blindness, severe intellectual disability, growth deficiency, and even death.

 Hyperthyroidism: This is when an overactive thyroid gland releases too much of the hormone thyroxine, which increases BMR.
 It causes symptoms such as weight loss, increased heart rate and blood pressure, protruding eyes, and a swelling in the neck from an enlarged thyroid (goiter).
 The disease may be controlled with medicines or through surgery or radiation treatments.

 Hypothyroidism: This is when an absent or underactive thyroid (due to a developmental problem or thyroid disease) causes the release of too little of the hormone thyroxine, which lowers BMR.

-If not treated, this condition can result in stunted growth and mental retardation in infants and young children.
-Hypothyroidism slows body processes and causes fatigue, slow heart rate, excessive weight gain, and constipation.
+If not treated, this condition can result in stunted growth and intellectual disability in infants and young children.
+Hypothyroidism slows body processes and causes fatigue (tiredness), slow heart rate, excessive weight gain, and constipation.
 Kids and teens with this condition can be treated with oral thyroid hormone.

 Phenylketonuria: Also known as PKU, this is caused by a defect in the enzyme that breaks down the amino acid phenylalanine.
 This amino acid is necessary for normal growth in infants and children and for normal protein production.
-However, if too much of it builds up in the body, brain tissue is affected and mental retardation occurs.
+However, if too much of it builds up in the body, brain tissue is affected and intellectual disability happens.

 Early diagnosis and dietary restriction of the amino acid can prevent or lessen the severity of these complications.